Support 4 the Family in UKIP

 Does it include abortion survivors?

-In September 2019 the following new subjects will be introduced in schools throughout England and Wales:
+In September 2020 the following new subjects will be compulsory in schools throughout England, including independent schools and academies:

 The objective is to teach equality and diversity by familiarising children with every variation of humanity that might possibly exist, including (or especially) everything to do with LGBTQ etc.